 Or IF EXISTS when dropping columns to ignore missing ones:

-As you can see, this provides control and error handling when making schema changes.
+You can see that, this provides control and error handling when making schema changes.

 2) Modify Schema Without Blocking Query Execution